JamesLauer/iss-weather-pipeline/README.md

 pipelines.
 Originally, EventBridge rules were used to invoke the Lambda functions on a schedule but this seemed a bit clunky to manage.
 Then invoking a Lambda function from another Lambda function was investigated, again, this seemed clunky.
 Finally, Step Functions were investigated and determined to be the best solution.
 Step Functions allowed for better organisation, visualisation, invocation, and even the ability to run Athena queries direct from a task within the Step Function.

+One of the main disadvantages of Step Functions is that if a step does fail, then the step function cannot be restarted from the failed step easily.
+There is a method that can be used to restart from the failed state, as detailed here: https://aws.amazon.com/blogs/compute/resume-aws-step-functions-from-any-state/, however, I have not tested this method yet.

 <details>
   <summary>More detail</summary>